Door manufacture by British Motor Heritage

 A number of posts recently from people having problems preventing water ingress on GTs, particularly around the raised drop-glass.
 Quarter-light adjustment is a factor here, slots at the bottom of the long leg and the rear channel allow the QL and drop-glass to be moved in and out to some extent, however people are saying that they still have a gap.
 Another possibility is tapping the flange the seal clips onto out a bit, but that's bit crude, and could cause the paint to crack and start rusting.
 Replacement seals are often mentioned, and it seems these have a smooth rubber surface to the face that should contact the glass, whereas the originals have a raised rib (as in the attached thumbnail) the full length of the seal.
 With replacement seals there is also the distinct possibility that that are a stock item from one of the seal specialists and not even the rubber tube is to the same dimensions.
 Things like this, and the general poor quality of replacement parts from the usual suppliers, is why these days I only replace stuff if I have to.
 I replaced all the trim (bar the door seals) when I repainted the roadster 30 years ago, but for the GT in 2017 I only replaced the heater intake as the original showed some corrosion, and even that has a different curvature so I had to use some of the original spire-clips rather than the plastic sockets that I had intended to use.

-Gary Robert's wrote to me about the opposite problem - that of gaps between the door and the seal particularly at the lower front corners, Bee and Vee are similar but to different degrees.
+Gary Robert's wrote to me about gaps between the door and the seal particularly at the lower front corners, Bee and Vee are like that but to different degrees.
 The original intention may have been for the door to just close onto the seal, and the door card to exactly fill the space between the upright parts of the seal so no paint is visible internally.
 But with replacement wings front and rear, door or skins, seals and door cards almost certainly being more common than not these days things probably don't fit as well as they should - if they ever did.
 In theory one could position the door on the hinges to achieve it but the external shut lines are surely more important.
 To get the door right wrt the seals one could position the wings for example to suit, but that is a big job and has implications elsewhere on the car, which leaves modifying the flanges the seal sits on.

 Drop-glass and Regulators August and October 2017